 The amount of points Pokemon are currently carrying is displayed just beside their HP bar.
 The points are reduced to 0 when a Pokemon is defeated, so be sure not to get killed if you have high points.

-How many points Pokemon are carrying is also displayed in the minimap.
+The amount of points a Pokemon is carrying is also displayed in the minimap.
 However, only 40 and above points are shown.

 It is important to prioritize defeating enemy Pokemon with high points.
 This is an effective tactic to control how much points the enemy can score.
 When you manage to defeat the Pokemon with high points, the best course of action is to pick up the points scattered on the ground where the Pokemon died, then score goals.

 Keeping tabs on both teams' scores helps determine how close you are to winning or losing.
-For instance if you're 7 minutes into a match and all your goal zones are captured while the enemies' goal zones remain untouched, that tells a lot about your team's odds of winning.
+For instance, if you're seven (7) minutes into a match and all your goal zones are captured while the enemies' goal zones remain untouched, that tells a lot about your team's odds of winning.
 It helps make decisions such as continuing with the match or surrendering much easier to make.

-The play style of you and your teammates can vary greatly depending on how far ahead or behind you are in terms of score.
+The playstyle of you and your teammates can vary greatly depending on how far ahead or behind you are in terms of score.
 If your team is in the lead you might consider preserving your lead by playing defensively and preventing your enemies from scoring.
-If your team is behind you might want to assign a few teammates to defend the goals while the others contest objectives such as Goal Zones or Zapdos.
+If your team is behind you might want to assign a few teammates to defend the goals while the others contest objectives such as Goal Zones or Zapdos or Rayquaza.
 In summary, estimating your team's score can help you determine what course of action your team should take to achieve victory.